-ROT Rally 2020 dates are June 11-14.
-This will year will be the 25th annual the event held in Austin, Texas.
-The ROT Biker Rally is on the LightningCustoms.com’s Major Motorcycle Rallies List.
+The ROT Rally 2020 dates are June 11-14.
+This will year will be the 25th year of the event held in Austin, Texas.
+The ROT Biker Rally in Austin is on the LightningCustoms.com’s Major Motorcycle Rallies List.

 Let us first mention that the below ROT Biker Rally review is just informational.
-This is just what is and isn’t happening at the event, it is not what we hope for.
+This is just information on what is and isn’t happening at the event.
+But it is not what we hope for.
 We’d love to see the Republic of Texas (ROT) Rally get back to what it used to be.
-Back in the day, it was a pretty cool larger biker rally.
+Back in the day it was a pretty cool, larger biker rally.

 ROT Biker Rally Review

-To give you the bottom-line answer first – ROT is worthwhile if you are looking to party and camp all weekend.
-If you aren’t going there for both of these two reasons, it simply isn’t worth the price or your time.
+To give you the bottom-line answer first – ROT is might be worthwhile if you are looking to party and camp all weekend.
+If you aren’t going there for both of these two reasons ROT simply isn’t worth the price or your time.

-What are our opinions in this article based on?
+What is our review of ROT Rally in this article based on?
 First, we’ve been going to the Republic of Texas Rally in Austin religiously for the last 16 years.
 Also, we have spoken with tons of attendees and vendors over the years.
 Since the event is also in our backyard, we are also able to hear the opinions of ROT from people who’ve been going for years.
-Subsequently, the above and below is not based just on our preferences of what we want to see at the motorcycle rally.
+Subsequently, this review is not based on what we want to see at the motorcycle rally.

-Now granted, a lot has drastically changed in both the motorcycle-world and with rallies over the last 16 years.
-For many of the events that have been around for over a decade the attendance is down or the rally has shut down.
+Granted a lot has drastically changed in both the motorcycle-world and with rallies over the last 16 years.
+Many rallies that were going on 16 years ago have experienced declines in attendance.
+Other rallies that were around 16 years ago have shut down.

-Although you will hear/read from the ROT Rally’s promoters’ that the event has similarities to Sturgis, there simply aren’t.
+Although you will hear/read from the ROT Rally’s promoters’ that the event has similarities to Sturgis there simply aren’t.
 The only viable comparisons are that there are humans and motorized vehicles.
-For instance, with the attendance – the ROT Biker Rally has dropped from approximately 45,000 people to probably a little over 10,000 people.
+For instance, with the attendance – the ROT Biker Rally in Austin has dropped from approximately 45,000 people to probably a little over 10,000 people.
 This is the number of attendees that pay to get into the Expo Center/official venue.
-On the other hand, the Sturgis Motorcycle Rally gets 500,000 attendees, so there is no comparison.
+On the other hand, the Sturgis Motorcycle Rally gets 500,000 attendees.
+So there is no comparison between the two rallies.

-In addition, there is no similarity with the quality of attractions at ROT compared to Sturgis or Lone Star.
-As you will read below, there just simply isn’t.
+In addition, there are no similarities in the quality of attractions at ROT compared to Sturgis or Lone Star.
+As you will read below, there simply just isn’t.

-Next, to explain why there are vastly different numbers of attendees quoted.
-Now, you might have heard that the Republic of Texas Rallies attendance is 150,000-200,000 people.
+Next, let us explain why there are vastly different numbers of attendees quoted.
+Now you might have heard that the Republic of Texas Rallies attendance is 150,000-200,000.
 This is a number used by the promoters and it is a total number of “participants.”

-The vast majority of this attendance number is people who don’t go to the Expo Center.
-Added to the approximate 10,000 attendees are two groups of people.
-First, are the riders who come to the Austin-area to enjoy all of the free, but who don’t go to the Expo Center.
-Second, are the huge numbers of the locals who don’t ride, but who are just checking things out in downtown Austin.
+The vast majority of this attendance number includes people who don’t go to the Expo Center.
+So this includes the huge number riders who come to the Austin-area to enjoy all of the free things, but who don’t go to the Expo Center.
+Second, there is a huge number of the locals who don’t ride, but who are just checking things out in downtown Austin.

-First, we clarify the disparity in numbers because it is pretty confusing.
+We clarify the disparity in numbers because it is pretty confusing in general.
 In addition, if you are thinking the official ROT motorcycle rally venue has 150,000-200,000 attendees you might expect the attractions of a giant event, which there aren’t.
-Finally, if you are thinking of being a vendor and are going to make tons of money because of the number of “participants,” you will be hugely disappointed.
+Finally, if you are thinking of being a vendor and are going to make tons of money based on the much higher number of “participants,” you will be hugely disappointed.

 At night the area is R-Rated, so it can be pretty wild.
 Now it is just our personal opinion, but we think this is a good thing.
 That being said, allowing kids in the non-camping area has changed the rules; as it should.
-Now this is does mean that the entire Expo Center is not an adult biker rally anymore.
-As you can read on the ROT Motorcycle Rally’s Facebook page, a lot of the campers comment how it has dampened it their time.
+Furthermore, this means that the entire Expo Center is not an adult biker rally anymore.
+As you can read on the ROT Motorcycle Rally’s Facebook page, there are a lot of the campers who comment on how this has dampened their time.

-Next, we get input and comments about ROT being “golf cart rally” rather than a “biker rally.”
-Whether you think golf carts are good or bad, the answer is that there are golf carts everywhere.
-In the camping area and in the adult nighttime parade route, there are more golf carts than motorcycles.
-You can just look at the pictures and videos and you will see our review is correct.
+Next, we get input and comments about Austin’s ROT being “golf cart rally” rather than a “biker rally.”
+Whether you think golf carts are good or bad there are tons of golf carts.
+In the camping area and in the adult nighttime parade route there are more golf carts than motorcycles.
+Just look at the pictures and videos and you will see our review is correct.

-The reason it has happened is that the promoters have made the decision to allow it.
-Not only do they allow golf carts to be brought in, but have a golf cart rental company at the Expo Center.
+The reason there are so many golf carts at ROT is simple, the promoters have made the decision to allow it.
+Not only do they allow golf carts to be brought in, but there is a golf cart rental company at the Expo Center.

 Is R.O.T.
 Rally Worth the Price?

-The answer is, it depends.
+The answer is it depends.
 The cost to attend the 2019 ROT Biker Rally was $99.
 This fee included tent camping.
-So if you are going to camp and party all weekend in a tent it is a good deal.
+So if you were going to both camp and party all weekend in a tent it was a good deal.

 Then there is the cost for one beer at the motorcycle rally.
 It was $8 a beer.
 Bottled water and soft drinks are also extremely high.
 The good news is that you can BYOB at ROT.
-With the number of food vendors and options way down, grab something to eat to bring in as well.
+With the number of food vendors and options way down you might want to grab something to eat to bring in.

-Notably, and not in a good way, are bands.
+Notably, and not in a good way, are the quality of the bands.
 For a long time the band lineup had been declining.
 There are now little known bands or unknown members from relatively well known bands from the 60s-90s playing.

-In 2019, the bands playing at the ROT Rally went back to the circuit bands you see at other events and the hybrid bands with musicians from 30-50 years ago.
-Even worse, the prices didn’t go down even with a much lower quality music lineup.
+In 2019, the bands playing at the ROT Rally went back to the circuit bands you see at other events.
+In addition there are the hybrid bands with relatively unknown musicians from pretty good to to good bands from 30-50 years ago.
+Even worse the prices didn’t go down even with a much lower quality music lineup.

 What are the ROT Bike Rally Attractions?

-Next, for both those camping and those not camping there are some things to check out at the ROT Rally.
-Not a lot of amazing things, but there are some things to check out.
+Next, for both those camping and for not camping there are some things to check out at the ROT Rally.
+There are ot a lot of amazing things, but there are some things to check out.

-First, there were some pretty cool bikes on display, not from the bad ass bikes from huge name builders they use to get, but still pretty cool.
-At last year’s ROT Biker Rally there was a bike build-off, motorcycle giveaway, bike show, supermoto, flat track racing, and contests.
-So if you are going for the cool traditional attractions at a large rally, you will be disappointed.
+First, there were some pretty cool bikes on display.
+But they are not the bad ass bikes from huge name builders they use to get to the event.
+At last year’s ROT Biker Rally in Austin there was a bike build-off, motorcycle giveaway, bike show, supermoto, flat track racing, and contests.
+So if you are going for the cool traditional attractions at a large rally you will be disappointed.
 There really isn’t enough to check out for half a day at the Republic of Texas motorcycle rally.

 Next, the number of vendors at ROT has drastically dropped in both number and quality.
-The ones that are there aren’t big names.
+The ones that are there aren’t big name vendors.
 There are also very few big rigs at the bike rally.
 The big rigs used to bring out solid displays, cool bikes, and lots of parts, accessories, and other products.
 Without them it has decreased the value of going to the Expo.
-There is less to see and not much to buy.
+This is because there is less to see and not much to buy at R.O.T.

 So what is going on at ROT Rally by the day?
 Thursdays are always really somewhere between slow and dead at almost all 4-day rallies.
 Normally a motorcycle rally really starts picking up Friday in the afternoon.
 ROT does follow this pattern.

-The R.O.T. motorcycle rally does have something that is a little different and that is the parade going downtown in the early evening on Friday.
-If you like riding in a parade, this one to downtown Austin to party is a pretty good one.
-The partying downtown, which is free, is by far the biggest draw at the entire rally.
-Austin is a really fun city.
-Again, it is free.
+The R.O.T. motorcycle rally does have something that is a little different.
+It is the parade going downtown in the early evening on Friday.
+If you like riding in a parade this one to downtown Austin to party is a pretty good one.
+The partying downtown, which is FREE, is by far the biggest draw at the entire rally.

 Consequently, having the parade means buying a day pass for Friday really isn’t worth it.
+With the majority of people in the camping area or downtown there isn’t much going on at the Expo Center.
 Also, this means that buying a full-weekend pass doesn’t have the same value.
 This is because you are paying for four days and are getting only one kind of good day on Saturday at the motorcycle rally.

 Vendors at the Republic of Texas Rally

 Since almost everyone who isn’t camping leaves to go downtown, there isn’t much going on Friday evening.
-For vendors this is a wreck because just when attendees start to showing up for what should be the second best day of sales, everyone leaves to go downtown.
+For vendors this is a wreck because just when attendees start to showing up everyone leaves to go downtown.
+So what should be the second best day of sales for vendors is poor at best,

 The answer is simple – no. Just like you see at most four-day rallies, Thursdays are dead.
 When there starts to be some foot traffic on Friday, everyone quickly leaves for the parade or are at the campgrounds, so it is dead.
 There really isn’t the foot traffic even on Saturday and Sunday you are packing up.